sam-astro/Astro8-Computer/README.md

-MULT        01100   : multiply reg B with reg A, and set reg A = to product DIV         01101   : divide reg A by reg B, and set reg A = to quotient JMP <val>   01110   : change counter to <val> (changes which instruction is next) JMPZ <val>  01111   : jump to <val> if the value in reg A is equal to zero JMPC <val>  10000   : jump if the carry bit is set LDAIN       10001   : load from reg A as memory address, then copy value from memory into A (allows for 16-bit addressing) STAOUT      10010   : use reg A as memory address, then copy value from B into memory LDLGE       10010   : use value directly after instruction as address to copy from memory to reg A and advance counter by 2 STLGE       10100   : use value directly after counter as address, then copy value from reg A to memory and advance counter by 2
+MULT        01100   : multiply reg B with reg A, and set reg A = to product DIV         01101   : divide reg A by reg B, and set reg A = to quotient JMP <val>   01110   : change counter to <val> (changes which instruction is next) JMPL        01111   : change counter to value stored in the following word after this instruction (allows for addresses up to 65535)
+JMPZ <val>  10000   : jump to <val> if the value in reg A is equal to zero JMPC <val>  10001   : jump if the carry bit is set LDAIN       10010   : load from reg A as memory address, then copy value from memory into A (allows for 16-bit addressing) STAOUT      10011   : use reg A as memory address, then copy value from B into memory LDLGE       10100   : use value directly after instruction as address to copy from memory to reg A and advance counter by 2 STLGE       10101   : use value directly after counter as address, then copy value from reg A to memory and advance counter by 2
-SWP         10011   : swap the contents of register A and register B (this overwrites register C) SWPC        10110   : swap register A and register C (this overwrites register B) HLT         10111   : stop the clock
+SWP         10110   : swap the contents of register A and register B (this overwrites register C) SWPC        10111   : swap register A and register C (this overwrites register B) HLT         11000   : stop the clock
 ```

 ### Microinstructions: